dgelven1/Udacity-Self-Driving-Car-/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |:---------------------:|:---------------------------------------------:|
 | Mean = 74.26       		| Mean =  -0.41  							|
 | Standard Deviation =  82.53 	| Standard Deviation =  0.62     	|

+#### Image Preprocessing Pipeline
+Below is an example of how every image within the training data set is preprocessed before the entire set is used to train the model:

+![alt text][image6]

 ### Step 3: Design a Model Architecture